peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  than 0.

 ### MovePointRight
-    public EDecimal MovePointRight​(EInteger bigPlaces, EContext ctx) Returns a number similar to this number but with the decimal point moved to the right.
+    public EFloat MovePointRight​(EInteger bigPlaces, EContext ctx) Returns a number similar to this number but with the radix point moved to the right.

 **Parameters:**